gmlscripts/scripts/Graphics/Sprites/draw_sprite_tiled_area_ext.md

 draw_sprite_tiled_area_ext
 ==========================

-Draws a repeated background image, tiled to fill a given region and with a given offset.
+Draws a repeated sprite image, tiled to fill a given region and with a given offset.

 demo: draw_sprite_tiled_area_ext 512 192